Project Update – Bridge Construction

 New Single-lane Vehicular Bridge for Operations Access at Riverside Drive

-To support ongoing trail maintenance in the LSCR, a new single-lane vehicular bridge will be constructed at the north end of Riverside Drive.
-This bridge will:
+To support ongoing trail maintenance in the LSCR, a new single-lane vehicular bridge has been constructed at the north end of Riverside Drive.
+This bridge is:

-- be gated and locked and only Metro Vancouver and Emergency departure will have vehicle access
+- gated and locked and only Metro Vancouver and Emergency departure will have vehicle access

-- provide safe access for Metro Vancouver operations to regional water infrastructure in the LSCR
+- provides safe access for Metro Vancouver operations to regional water infrastructure in the LSCR

 Replacement of the staircase along Baden-Powell Trail and Trail Connection Improvements

-The new staircase near the north end of Riverside Drive will be wider and non-slip, to provide trail users with safer and more convenient access to connecting trails in the LSCR.
+A new staircase near the north end of Riverside Drive has been constructed that is wider and non-slip, to provide trail users with safer and more convenient access to connecting trails in the LSCR.

 Metro Vancouver will also be upgrading existing trails and establishing new trail connections to the bridges.
 This will ensure that trail networks continue to be safe and accessible while addressing the interests and needs of the community.